-- Eviction Prevention: Supports the Eviction Diversion Program (EDP) which funds housing counseling, legal services, and mediation sessions for tenants and landlords to keep tenants in their homes and avoid eviction proceedings.
+- Eviction Diversion: Supports the Eviction Diversion Program (EDP) which funds housing counseling, legal services, and mediation sessions for tenants and landlords to keep tenants in their homes and avoid eviction proceedings.

 - Neighborhood Commercial Corridor: Provides grants, loans, and technical assistance for small businesses and local community development corporations (CDCs).

-- Neighborhood Infrastructure Improvement Program (NIIP): Funds stabilization of retaining walls that pose a public safety concern and removal of dangerous trees in common alley ways.
+- Neighborhood Infrastructure Improvement Program: Funds stabilization of retaining walls that pose a public safety concern and removal of dangerous trees in common alley ways.

-- Permanent Homeless Housing: Creates permanent housing options for previously homeless individuals and families.
+- Permanent Unhoused Housing: Creates permanent housing options for previously homeless individuals and families.

-- Philly First Home (PFH): Down payment and closing cost assistance for first-time homebuyers.
+- Philly First Home: Down payment and closing cost assistance for first-time homebuyers.

-- Small Landlord Loans and Working Capital: Forgivable loans small landlords can use to make property repairs and maintain affordability.
+- Small Landlord Loans and Working Capital: Forgivable home repair loans for landlords owning a small number of rental properties.

 - Turn the Key: Develops affordable housing for up to 1,000 Philadelphia families.